pybind/pybind11/docs/classes.rst

 To ensure that the ``Kind`` type is created within the scope of ``Pet``, the ``pet`` :class:`class_` instance must be supplied to the :class:`enum_`. constructor.
-The :func:`enum_::export_values` function ensures that the enum entries are exported into the parent scope; skip this call for new C++11-style strongly typed enums.
+The :func:`enum_::export_values` function exports the enum entries into the parent scope, which should be skipped for newer C++11-style strongly typed enums.

 .. code-block:: python